SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Evaluation

-Table~\ref{tab:baseline-qmlp} presents the baseline performance of the QMLP models, while Figure~\ref{fig:QMLP_baseline} illustrates their accuracy progression over epochs.
-At shallow depths (2 layers), angle encoding performs better, achieving about 50\% accuracy on MNIST and 49\% on AZ-Class.
-This advantage arises from its localized qubit-wise mapping, which maintains stability when entanglement is minimal.
-However, as depth increases beyond ten layers, angle encoding degrades, falling to roughly 32\% on AZ-Class, likely due to destructive interference and over-entanglement that hinder convergence.
+\paragraphS{QMLP under Noiseless Setting} Table~\ref{tab:baseline-qmlp} presents the baseline performance of the QMLP models, while Figure~\ref{fig:QMLP_baseline} illustrates their accuracy progression over epochs.
+At shallow depths (2 layers), angle encoding performs better, achieving 66\% accuracy on MNIST and 49.8\% on AZ-Class.
+This advantage stems from its localized qubit-wise mapping, which remains stable when entanglement is minimal.
+However, as circuit depth increases, accuracy improves only up to 10 layers.
+Beyond ten layers, angle encoding degrades significantly-dropping to 32.4\% on AZ-Class and 76.9\% on MNIST at 50 layers-likely due to destructive interference and over-entanglement that hinder convergence.
 For angle encoding, 10 layer models achieve the highest accuracy in both the datasets.
 In contrast, amplitude encoding consistently improves with depth.
-Accuracy rises from around 50\% at 2 layers to over 90\% on MNIST and about 67\% on AZ-Class at 50 layers.
+Accuracy rises from 50.7\% at 2 layers to 92.6\% at 50 layers on MNIST and from 40.1\% to 67\% on AZ-Class.
 This pattern indicates that deeper amplitude-encoded circuits leverage the Hilbert-space representation more efficiently.

-Overall, angle encoding gains modestly with depth, approximately 5-20\%, while amplitude encoding improves dramatically, with up to 42\% gains on MNIST and 27\% on AZ-Class.
+In summary, angle encoding gains modestly upto a certain depth, approximately 5-20\%, while amplitude encoding improves dramatically, with up to 42\% gains on MNIST and 27\% on AZ-Class.
 These findings establish that {\em circuit depth is far more influential for amplitude-encoded models than for angle-encoded ones}.
-Additional results are provided in Appendix~\ref{appendix:QMLP-Baseline}, Table \ref{tab:noiseless-clean-baseline-qmlp}.